 About submitting evidence

 When should I submit evidence?

 Don’t submit evidence until the CRT asks for it.

 Generally, evidence is not required during the facilitation stage.
 But if your case manager thinks it will help settlement discussions, they may ask you to submit it.

 Before your dispute is assigned to an independent CRT member for a decision, the CRT will ask you and the other party to submit your evidence.
 This happens during the Tribunal Decision Process preparation phase.

 How do I submit evidence?

 You must submit your evidence online.
-Log in to your dispute and go to the “Evidence” tab.
-We’ll tell you when to do this.
+Log in to your CRT Account and go to the “Evidence” tab.
+We’ll tell you when it’s time to submit evidence.

 If you have trouble submitting your evidence online, contact your case manager.

 What are the file size limits for evidence?